 A lot of us get hung up on this idea of what an exercise session is supposed to look like.
 We think about driving over to the gym, squeezing into a crowded class, or working through a room full of complex contraptions, machines, and heavy plates.
 In our minds, it has to be a certain duration or intensity, or it doesn’t count.
 It has to have a warm-up and a cool-down, and we’re supposed to sweat so we’ll need to shower when it’s over.
 That mindset turns the simple act of moving your muscles into something you don’t have time for, something you’re too tired or sore to do today, something that seems too overwhelming for the moment you’re in right now.
 Don’t underestimate the power of short, at home workouts.

-Before I get into the meat of this post, let’s make one thing clear: You should stay active while fasting.
-You shouldn’t just sit around.
-You shouldn’t give up.
-It’s actually imperative that you exercise while fasting.
+Before I get into the meat of this post, let’s make one thing clear: You SHOULD continue to work out while fasting.
+Stay active, don’t just sit around.
+Yes, even during longer fasts (with some caveats that I’ll discuss below).

 For today’s edition of Dear Mark, I’m answering four questions from readers.
 First, what does an “increased risk of mortality” actually mean if everyone’s going to die in the end?
 Second, what makes fish heads so delicious and nutritious?
 Third, what is the relationship between metformin and exercise?
 And finally, how do you prevent frozen vegetables from getting all mushy when you cook them?